Commonhold: The (not so) Simple Truth!

 - There may be occupiers who would prefer to have a statutorily regulated service.

-Now, for the first time in 14 years, discussions have been held at Westminster about Commonhold, in the form of a roundtable, hosted by Leasehold Knowledge Partnership MP patrons Jim Fitzpatrick (Labour) and Sir Peter Bottomley (Conservative).
-The roundtable was addressed by Professor James Driscoll, an authority in landlord and tenant law who also sits as a judge in the property tribunal and the full article can be read here.
+In 2016 and for the first time in 14 years discussions have been held at Westminster about Commonhold, in the form of a roundtable, hosted by Leasehold Knowledge Partnership MP patrons Jim Fitzpatrick (Labour) and Sir Peter Bottomley (Conservative).
+The roundtable was addressed by Professor James Driscoll, an authority in landlord and tenant law who also sits as a judge in the First Tier Tribunal and the full article can be read here.